Does this at all sound familiar?

 This biggest mistake we can make is to not give ourselves the opportunity to explore our creative potential.
 We so easily assume we’re not the creative type and leave it at that.
 Everyone is creative; it’s a grotesque assumption to think otherwise.

 We must give ourselves more credit, and more time to discover our talents.
 This entire post, for example, started as a quick morning journal entry and now here we are over 1,500 words later!
-Even if no one ever reads it, or thinks it’s complete trash, it’s more about the process and opening up the mental pathways that can then be applied to improve all other aspects of life.
+Even if no one ever reads it, or thinks it’s complete trash, it’s more about the process and opening up the mental pathways which can then be applied to improve all other aspects of life.